VegardSkaansar/Announcement-Service/README.md

 - A few problems with building the application in heroku.
 - We were unable to implement the usage of OpenStack
 - We ran into an issue with running application, in that we innitally ran it from go/bin rather than go/src/[repository name].
 Which led to a number of time consumed.
+- We had considerable difficulty with implementing the browing functionality of the ads.
+We could get the data from a POST request easily, but adding it to the database, and then writing it to the screen proved very difficult

 Some things that went well:
 - Implementing mongoDB went relatively smoothly, and being able to get data from the database.